The days remaining in 2020 are few, and 2021 is just around the corner — things you undoubtedly know already.

 Where to get it: Skreened

-A group of HubSpotters got these cases while working long hours at the INBOUND.
+A few years ago, a group of HubSpotters got these cases while working long hours at the INBOUND.
 But they're not just any cases -- they're Mophie smartphone cases.

 Where to get it: Mophie